Are You ProAging or........? The SeniorScape ™

 The effects of time on our body is indisputable.
 Though we can slow the impact of decline in some areas, we cannot prevent them altogether.
 Aging merely reflects the effects of time on our bodies.

 Similar to a car that has an engine that has been going for 50,000, 60,000 70,000 80,000, 90,000 miles.
 Despite the best maintenance checks, care, and attention, eventually the rugged grind of the miles accumulated results in breakdowns of one sought or another.
 They may range from small to large: a pinhole sized leak in a tube, an overheated radiator, a starter that won’t start or an engine, the heart of the system, that just eventually quits.

 But what role do we play in the process?
 Just today I had a conversation with a neighbor who told me she doesn’t take her blood pressure medication because she feels ok.
-I admonished her telling of the paragraph in a chapter I wrote that will be published in the upcoming months.
-I wrote that if I had a dime for every short-term patient or long-term resident in a nursing home who told me they wished they had taken their blood pressure medication, followed the doctor’s prescribed treatment, adhered to a healthier eating regimen, I’d probably have a small fortune.
+I told her what I wrote in a chapter that will be published in a book in the upcoming months; that if I had a penny or nickel for every short-term patient or long-term resident in a nursing home who told me they wished they had taken their blood pressure medication, followed the doctor’s prescribed treatment, adhered to a healthier eating regimen, I’d probably have a small fortune.

 Make your conscious choices, healthy choices.
 My neighbor’s decision certainly does not reflect a conscious healthy choice.
 Though it’s not easy, you might want to consider looking at your choices?
 Are they choices contributing to your health and well-being or detracting from it?
 It could be thought of as a zero-sum game.

 This involves rethinking your actions and a commitment to changing them.
 This is a feat not easily accomplished in our busy lives.
 As James Clear says in his book Atomic Habits, if you become only 1% better at anything every day it will account for a lot over time, no different than compound bank interest.
 Think of it as “the compound interest of self-improvement”.